calvin-debug/librarian/README.md

 ### Files to work on
 - `library/views.py`
-- `library/filters.py`
+- `library/pagination.py`

 ### Tasks
 1. Implement pagination for the `BookViewSet`.
 The pagination should be done using the `PageNumberPagination` class and should include 10 books per page.
+The pagination backend has been initialized, but not set up correctly in the `library/pagination.py` file.
 If stuck, see documentation here: [DRF custom pagination](https://www.django-rest-framework.org/api-guide/pagination/)

 ### Running tests
 - Run the tests using the command `python manage.py test library.tests.test_block_5`.